Scaling study of diffusion in dynamic crowded spaces: Introduction

-\paragraph*{Introduction.} Brownian motion in disordered media has long been the focus of much theoretical and experimental work~\cite{Havlin1987,Avraham2000}.
-A particularly important application has more recently emerged, thanks to the ever increasing quality of microscopy techniques: that of transport inside the cell (see, e.g.,~\cite{Schwille1999,Smith1999,Dayel1999,Seisenberger2001} for some pioneering studies or~\cite{Novak2009,Saxton2012,Hofling2013,Mogre2020} for more recent overviews).
-Indeed, it is now possible to track the movement of single particles inside living cells, of sizes ranging from small proteins to viruses, RNA molecules or ribosomes.
+Brownian motion in disordered media has long been the focus of much theoretical and experimental work~\cite{Havlin1987, Bouchaud1990,Avraham2000,Benichou2014}.
+A particularly important application has more recently emerged, due to the progress in imaging and microscopy techniques, namely, transport inside the cell (see, e.g.,~\cite{Schwille1999,Smith1999,Dayel1999,Seisenberger2001} for some pioneering studies or~\cite{Novak2009,Saxton2012,Hofling2013,Mogre2020} for more recent overviews).
+Indeed, it is now possible to track the movement of single molecules or other small particles inside living cells, with sizes ranging from small proteins to viruses, RNA molecules or ribosomes.
 One generally considers the mean square displacement $\langle \Delta r^2(t)\rangle$ (MSD, the average of the squared distance traveled by the particle) and tries to fit it to a law of the form $\langle \Delta r^2(t)\rangle \propto t^\alpha$.
 Some experiments in prokaryotic cytoplasms~\cite{Bakshi2011,Coquel2013} have found evidence for this behavior with $\alpha=1$, characteristic of the classical Brownian (or diffusive) motion~\cite{Berg1983}.
 Many other works, however, have found signals of subdiffusive (i.e., $\alpha<1$) transport~\cite{Golding2006,Weber2010}.
-In eukaryotic cells, where the environment is considerably more complex, heterogeneous and crowded, the range of observed behavior is even wider~\cite{Bronstein2009,Jeon2011,Tabei2013}.
+In eukaryotic cells, where the intracellular environment is considerably more complex~\cite{Brown2020}, heterogeneous~\cite{Ghosh2016} and crowded, the range of observed behavior is even wider~\cite{Bronstein2009,Jeon2011,Tabei2013}.